lemon3/vocabulary/README.md

 ## About The Project

 English - German vocabulary from the book "MORE!
 1" sorted by chapter/unit.
-For import into various iOs apps.
+For import into various iOs and Android apps.

-Help your child or yourself learn the vocabulary from this book quickly!
+Help your child or yourself to learn the vocabulary from this book quickly!

 ## Files
 | amazing flash cards<br>(csv) | worddim<br>(json) | plain-flashcards<br>(zipped json) | smart repetition<br>(txt) | simple anki<br>(csv) |